Pseudo-likelihood-based $M$-estimation of random graphs with dependent edges and parameter vectors of increasing dimension: Introduction

-Two recent works have taken first steps towards capturing dependence among edges along with statistical guarantees, but both have limitations. \citet{Mu13} considered models with functions of degrees as sufficient statistics, which allow edges to be dependent but have two parameters and do not capture network features other than degrees. \citet{ScSt19} considered a wide range of models with dependent edges, but constrained the dependence among edges to non-overlapping subpopulations of nodes.
+On the statistical exponential-family platform, research has focused on $\beta$- and $p_1$-models, which provide answers to the first question but assume that edges are independent; and exponential-family random graph models, which allow edges to be dependent and can capture observed heterogeneity via covariates, but are less suited to capturing unobserved heterogeneity and often give rise to intractable likelihood functions.
+An additional issue is that theoretical properties of statistical procedures -- well-established in the literature on $\beta$- and $p_1$-models \citep[e.g.,][]{ChDiSl11,YaXu13,RiPeFi13, YaLeZh11, MuMuSe18,ChKaLe19} -- are scarce in the literature on exponential-family random graph models, with two recent exceptions. \citet{Mu13} considered models with functions of degrees as sufficient statistics, which allow edges to be dependent, but have two parameters and do not capture network features other than degrees. \citet{ScSt19} considered models with dependent edges, but constrained dependence to non-overlapping subpopulations of nodes.
+While both works provide statistical guarantees, these works focus on the second question rather than the first question.

-We address here the question of how to construct and estimate random graph models with dependent edges, without sacrificing computational scalability and statistical guarantees.
-To do so, we first introduce a probabilistic framework that facilitates the construction of random graph models with dependent edges from simple building blocks.
-We then establish the first consistency results and convergence rates for pseudo-likelihood-based $M$-estimators for parameter vectors of increasing dimension based on a single observation of dependent random variables, which may be of independent interest.
-In applications to random graphs, these results provide the first statistical guarantees for scalable estimation of random graph models with dependent edges and parameter vectors of increasing dimension.
+We aim to provide tentative answers to all three questions, leveraging the statistical exponential-family platform.